 The following are the scholarships and scholarship funds which support postgraduate study and research in the Pontifical University.
 They are awarded in two tranches: one in late June, and one at the beginning of each new academic year.

 Both current postgraduate and incoming postgraduate students may apply for the scholarships and grants provided by these funds.
-Current postgraduates are notified of the relevant application parameters and deadlines in May, and again prior to the beginning of each new academic year.
-Incoming students are notified thereof upon acceptance into a postgraduate programme.
+Current postgraduates are notified of the relevant application parameters and deadlines by 30th June, and again prior to the beginning of each new academic year.
+Incoming students are notified prior to the beginning of the academic year.

 Maynooth Union Postgraduate Scholarship Fund

-The Maynooth Union was founded in June 1895, during the Centenary Celebration of Saint Patrick’s College, Maynooth.
-The object of the Union is to foster a spirit of mutual sympathy between the College and its past students and friends.
+The Maynooth Union was founded in June 1895, during the Centenary Celebration of St Patrick's.
+The object of the Union is to foster a spirit of mutual sympathy between St Patrick's and its past students and friends.
 The Maynooth Union Postgraduate Scholarship Fund provides one Postgraduate Scholarship or Grant for a Masters or Doctoral candidate in the Pontifical University.
 The Scholarship is valued at €3,000.00 per annum, and is awarded on an annual basis.

 The Matthew O’Donnell Scholarships